A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

 \subsection{The field equations}

-In this section we use the formalism described in the previous section to find local conservation laws for the active stress-energy tensor ${\bf T}_t$ and to express these laws in hypersurface language.
-But as we shall see the local conservation laws in quasi-metric theory are different from their metric counterparts.
+In this section, we find local conservation laws for the total active stress-energy tensor ${\bf T}_t$ and express these laws in hypersurface-formalism.
+But as we shall see, the local conservation laws in quasi-metric theory are different from their metric counterparts.
 We also postulate field equations which must hold for the metric family ${\bf {\bar g}}_t$.
-Notice that in quasi-metric theory, the stress-energy tensor is really a family of rank 2 tensor fields, this is what its $t$-label is meant to indicate.
+Note that in quasi-metric theory, the active stress-energy tensor ${\bf T}_t$ is really a family of rank 2 tensor fields; this is what its $t$-label is meant to indicate.

-By construction the quasi-metric framework satisfies the EEP.
-But this does not imply that one should automatically use the usual rule ``comma goes to semicolon" when generalizing the non-gravitational physics from flat to curved space-time.
-The reason for this is that it is possible to couple non-gravitational fields to first derivatives of the spatial scale factor ${\bar F}_t$ such that the EEP still holds, see below.
-In particular we find that the covariant divergence ${\,}{\bf {\topstar{\bar {\nabla}}}}{\,} {\bf {\cdot}T}_t{\neq}0$ (expressed in terms of formally variable units) in the quasi-metric framework.
+By construction, the quasi-metric framework satisfies the EEP.
+But this does not imply that one should automatically use the usual rule ``comma goes to semicolon'' when generalizing the non-gravitational physics from flat to curved space-time.
+The reason for this is, that it is possible to couple non-gravitational fields to first derivatives of the spatial scale factor ${\bar F}_t$ such that the EEP still holds, see below.
+In particular, we find that the covariant divergence ${\bf {\bar {\nabla}}}{\bf {\cdot}}{\bf T}_t {\neq}0$ (expressed in terms of formally variable units) in the quasi-metric framework (also, ${\,}{\bf {\topstar{\bar {\nabla}}}}{\,} {\bf {\cdot}T}_t {\neq}0$).
+Rather than ${\bf T}_t$, we shall see that some other quantity, depending on the distinguished foliation of quasi-metric space-time into the family of FHSs, is covariantly conserved.
 It must be stressed that this does {\em not} necessarily imply any violation of local conservation laws in ${\overline{\cal N}}$; rather it means that the conservation laws take unfamiliar forms in quasi-metric space-time.
-Any direct coupling to curvature does of course not occur in the conservation laws; rather there is coupling to other fields, namely ${\bar a}_{{\cal F}i}$, ${\frac{{\bar N}_t,_{\bar {\perp}}}{{\bar N}_t}}$, ${\frac{{\bar N}_t,_t}{c{\bar N}_t^2}}$ and ${\frac{1}{{\bar N}_tct}}$.
+Any direct coupling to curvature does of course not occur in the conservation laws, but there is coupling to other fields, namely ${\bar a}_{{\cal F}i}$, ${\frac{{\bar N}_t,_{\bar {\perp}}}{{\bar N}_t}}$, ${\frac{{\bar N}_t,_t}{c{\bar N}_t^2}}$ and ${\frac{1}{{\bar N}_tct}}$.